This was my final project for Nevada State College’s Outlaw Genres class.

 The Seven Sins

-This is a very simple photograph, the liquor aisle in a grocery store.
-I was a bit culture shocked when I first moved here from Northern California five years ago.
+This is a simple photograph, bottles of liquor.
+I was a bit culture-shocked when I first moved here from Northern California five years ago.
 I do not remember the liquor aisles being this complex.
 I could not think of a better way to capture gluttony than through the overabundance of alcohol poisoning opportunities that can be found in Las Vegas.
 How does this apply to U.S. Third World women?
 In the psychological sense, women of color are expected to give everything they have to others, to think of everyone else before their own feelings, and that their own thoughts are not their own.
 Their oppressors feed on their silence like gluttons.

-I work for the corporation that is in charge of the CityCenter project.
+At the time of the creation of this project, I worked for the corporation that built CityCenter.
 I started in the company as more information about the project began filtering itself amongst the employees.
 It goes without saying that most corporations believe the end justifies the means.
 Greed applies to women of color by the mere existence of the feminist hegemony.
 Feminists often do not care who is made invisible in their pursuit of finding themselves.
 They do not question or welcome others who might be going through the same identity issues.